 This is a great start but leaves much to be desired.
 A more proactive stance would have been appreciated.
 For years, countries have banned shock collars and variations euphemistically referred to as: vibrate collar, static collar, pager collar, tingle collar, tickle collar, E collar, recall collar, electric collar, positive reinforcement collar, stimulation collar or remote training collar.
 Companies continually change the name in order to abdicate the law for their bottom line, profits.
-Therefore the wording of 10-17 (a) “Commercially available static correction devices used for training and containment of doqs are not subject to the prohibitions in this section”, leaves a giant loophole larger than the new Port of Miami Tunnel bored under the Biscayne Bay.
-I am a certified professional dog trainer (CPDT) and behaviorist, and see no reason why this should be exempt.
-With no regulation and zero barriers to entry, dog trainers are some of the most prevalent abusers of animals!
+Therefore the wording of 10-17 (a) “Commercially available static correction devices used for training and containment of dogs are not subject to the prohibitions in this section”, leaves a giant loophole larger than the new Port of Miami Tunnel bored under the Biscayne Bay.
+As a Certified Dog Behavior Consultant (CDBC) and Certified Professional Dog Trainer (CPDT) and behaviorist, I see no reason why this should be exempt.
+With no regulation and zero barriers to entry, dog trainers are some of the most prevalent abusers of animals.

 Learning Shouldn’t Hurt

-Ask yourself this question: would you subject your 2 year old child to a method of “teaching” or a piece of equipment designed to deliver pain in order to effect behavior change on another?
-I would hope you answered no!
-Then please do not do it to another sentient being!
+Ask yourself this question: would you subject your 2-year-old child to a method of “teaching” or a piece of equipment designed to deliver pain in order to affect behavior change on another?
+I would hope you answered no. Then please do not do it to another sentient being.

 Pain is Measured in Degrees Not Kind

-When laws begin splicing and dicing words the greater point and purpose is obfuscated.
+When laws begin slicing and dicing words the greater point and purpose is obfuscated.
 We are talking about degrees of pain, not kind.
-All devices that work on the premise of pain deliverance should be included in the ban, not excluded!
+All devices that are designed and work on the premise of pain deliverance should be included in the ban, not excluded.
 Yes, even the readily available, widely sold and cheap prong collars and choke chains, should be banned.
 They yank and crank at and damage the most vulnerable and sensitive soft part of a dogs’ neck.
-Although they may be seemingly benign and innocuous looking, they too, do not teach anything other than inflicting pain via punishment.
+Although they may be seemingly benign and innocuous-looking, they too, do not teach anything other than inflicting pain via punishment.
 Why would a dog pull and get injured using a choke chain or prong collar?
-Because the OWNER has not responsibly taught the dog to walk calmly by their side and to not pull on the leash through positive reinforcement dog training and a loose leash walking protocol.
-If pet parents would put education, ethology and dog training high on their priority list, on par with medical attention, feeding and enrichment, there would be no need to default to pain delivering devices and a lot less dog bites and re-homing would occur.
+Because the parent has not responsibly taught the dog to walk calmly by their side and to not pull on the leash through positive reinforcement dog training and a loose leash walking protocol.
+If pet parents would put education, ethology and dog training high on their priority list, on par with medical attention, feeding, and enrichment, there would be no need to default to pain delivering devices and a lot fewer dog bites and re-homing would occur.
 Miami Dade kills over 20,000 dogs every year!!
-Being a pet parent is a PRIVILEGE not a right!
+Being a pet parent is a privilege, not a right!

 This begs the question, why include some unnecessary pain devices and exclude others?
 Anyone?
 Bueller?
 I am as dumbfounded as you.

-For unnecessary and cruel devices, it doesn’t matter if companies package them with pictures of pretty rainbows, smiling families and name them “Bunny Tickle Joy Collars”, paint them pink, and spray perfume on them.
-It doesn’t hide the fact that they still deliver unnecessary pain and abuse.
+For unnecessary and cruel devices, it doesn’t matter if companies package them with pictures of pretty rainbows, smiling families and name them “Bunny Tickle Joy Training Collars”, paint them pink, and spray perfume on them.
+It doesn’t hide the fact that they still are designed to deliver unnecessary pain and abuse.